IChat

-iChat (previously iChat AV) is a discontinued instant messaging software application developed by Apple Inc. for use on its Mac OS X operating system.
+iChat (previously iChat AV) is a discontinued instant messaging software application developed by Apple for use on its Mac OS X operating system.
 It supported instant text messaging over XMPP/Jingle or OSCAR (AIM) protocol, audio and video calling, and screen-sharing capabilities.
 It also allowed for local network discussion with users discovered through Bonjour protocols.

 In OS X 10.8 Mountain Lion, iChat was replaced by Messages for chat and FaceTime for video calling.

 History

 iChat was first released in August 2002 as part of Mac OS X 10.2.
 It featured integration with the Address Book and Mail applications and was the first officially supported AIM client that was native to Mac OS X (the first-party AIM application at the time was still running in Classic emulation).

 One episode of the first season of the HBO dramedy series Entourage had Eric Murphy having an iChat conversation with Ari Gold, marking the first time that this application was used on a television series.